 2. Focus Your Attention on a Single Object

 During a panic attack, it sometimes helps to focus all your attention on a single object.
-Note all its smallest attributes – its size, color, and shape.
+Note all its minor attributes– size, colour, and shape.

 How to Prevent Panic Attacks

 The best way to prevent panic attacks is to perform slow diaphragmatic breathing.
-This exercise is used to prevent attacks.
-This should not be used while a person is having an attack.
+This exercise is used to avoid attacks, and this should not be used while a person is having a seizure.
 Here are the steps:

 1. Sit comfortably in a chair with your feet on the floor.